microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaApplicationProxyConnectorGroup.md

 ## Description

 The `Get-EntraBetaApplicationProxyConnectorGroup` cmdlet retrieves a list of all connector groups, or if specified, details of the specified connector group.
-Specify `Id` parameter to retrieve connector groups.
+Specify `Id` parameter for retrieve connector groups.

 ## Examples